 LendKey’s website states, “A creditworthy cosigner can make all the difference when it comes to a private student loan application’s chances for approval.
 Cosigners play a critical role in helping borrowers to secure the best private student loans and qualify for a lower loan rate.”

-A cosigner is someone close to you, like a parent or other family member.
+A cosigner is typically someone close to you, like a parent or other family member.
 These individuals are legally on the hook for your loans if you don’t end up making payments on time.
 Being a cosigner is a big responsibility, but having one can unlock a better rate or be the key to getting approved.

 Because LendKey acts as a lending hub and middleman that partners with banks and other financial institutions, fees and rates vary.
 Also, the rate you’re approved for can vary based on your credit.
+Creditworthy borrowers will get the best rates.

 Credible is free to use, and none of its partners have origination fees.
 Origination fees are fees you pay upfront for the lender to process the loan.
 There’s also no prepayment penalty, so you can pay off debt faster at no cost to you.